-Anna Carleton Forrester is a doctoral candidate in the Department of English, where she specializes in Renaissance and postcolonial literatures, and is especially interested in Shakespeare and appropriation.
-Her current dissertation project, "Shakespeare in Turkey: Migration, Translation, and Performance," examines textual and performance histories of Shakespeare plays in Turkish culture, from their arrival in the nineteenth century to their active legacy today.
-This project investigates the ways in which these literatures, in addition to the theatrical spaces made for them, created a decisive break with an Ottoman past, contributed to modernization, nation-building, and influenced Turkey’s national dramatic identity.
+Anna Carleton Forrester is a doctoral candidate in the Department of English, where she specializes in Renaissance and postcolonial literatures, and is especially interested in Shakespeare and global appropriation.
+Her dissertation project, "Shakespeare in Turkey: Ottoman and Republican Era Text and Performance," examines textual and performance histories of Othello, Romeo and Juliet, and Hamlet in the country.
+Her project investigates the ways in which these literatures, in addition to the theatrical spaces made for them, created a decisive break with an Ottoman past, contributed to modernization, and influenced Turkey’s national dramatic identity.

 Anna also serves as an editorial fact-checker for Shakespeare Quarterly; as the Book Review editor for the peer-reviewed online journal, Borrowers and Lenders: The Journal of Shakespeare and Appropriation; and is a contributor to Reviewing Shakespeare.
 She has served as the Research Assistant for the interdisciplinary Mellon-funded project, The Global Strategies of Early Modern Empires, which examines the ways in which Mediterranean world shaped the American South.
 She has also served as the Project Manager for numerous conferences, including “Scenes in the Other’s Language / Scènes dans la langue de l’autre” (2018), “Bedchamber Scenes/Scènes de lit in European Early Modern Drama” (2017), and “Appropriation in an Age of Global Shakespeare” (2015).
 And she has served as a consultant in the UGA Writing Centers for four years (to make an appointment, please visit https://www.english.uga.edu/appointments).